josrojas/apexMapsSD/README.md

 # Apex Legends Map Rotation 📋

+- Display the current map rotation and time remaining in Apex Legends on your Stream Deck. `1`
-Display the current and next map rotation in Apex Legends on your Stream Deck.
+- Display the next map rotation in Apex Legends on your Stream Deck. `2`

 # Requirements 🔎